LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 - What am I going to do until the next meeting.
 - What are my actual problems.

-> There should be no discussions in this meeting.
+> There should be no discussions in this meeting

 It’s just an information to the coworkers so people with similar interests or some good solutions can connect after the meeting.

 Sprint Review (Presentation)
 ----------------------------